JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 ### Closing words

 I hope this introduction to Node.js will help you get started using it, or help you grasp some of its concepts.
-And hopefully now you’ll know enough to start building some great things!
+And hopefully now you'll know enough to start building some great things!